-Pour the batter in the pan, smoothing out the surface.
+Pour the batter in the pan, smoothing out the surface if it is uneven.

-Bake the cake at 175 °C in the lower part of the oven for about 40 - 55 minutes, or until a cake tester/toothpick inserted in the middle of it comes out clean.
+Bake the cake at 175 °C in the lower part of the oven for between 30 - 55 minutes, or until a cake tester/toothpick inserted in the middle of it comes out clean.

 Remove the cake from the pan and place on a wire rack to cool.
 Meanwhile, prepare the icing.

-Beat the mixture until light and fluffy.
-Spread it evenly on top of the cake.
+Spread the mixture evenly on the top and sides of the cooled down cake.

 If you like, garnish the cake with miniature carrots made of almond paste dyed with orange (or a mixture of red and yellow) and green food colouring.

 Note: this recipe results in a rather small cake.
 If you like, you can easily double the recipe.
-Then use a slightly larger cake pan and double the amount of icing as well.
+Use a slightly larger cake pan and increase the amount of icing as well.